 For every stove which a stovemaker bills a receipt with signature from the recipient must be provided.
-Most stovemakers have simple digital cameras.
+Most stovemakers have simple digital cameras or smartphones.
 In each household where they install an stove they provide a photo on which the stove, the owner and the serial number of the stove must be visible.
-Some cameras even provide GPS information which allow you to see the location of smokefree stoves on Google-Earth.

 The serial number consists of two initials of the stovemaker and a number.
 That allows us to map stoves to stovemakers.
 All the stoves are registered in a database.